Silverbaq/py-reset-mssql-db/README.md

 ## Description
 This is a script made to clean up MS SQL databases.
+It will:
+* Drop all non-system stored procedures
+* Drop all views
+* Drop all Foreign Key constraints
+* Drop all Primary Key constraints
+* Drop all tables

 ## Dependency
 The script is build for python 2.7 and is using pymssql